Tensor Methods for Minimizing Convex Functions with H\"{o}lder Continuous Higher-Order Derivatives: Introduction

 \subsection{Contents}

 The paper is organized as follows.
 In Section 2, we define our problem.
-In Section 3, we present tensor methods without acceleration and establish their converence properties.
+In Section 3, we present tensor methods without acceleration and establish their convergence properties.
 In Section 4, we present complexity results for accelerated schemes.
 Finally, in Section 5 we obtain lower complexity bounds for tensor methods under the H\"{o}lder condition.
-All necessary auxiliary results are included in an appendix.
+All necessary auxiliary results are included in Appendix A.